LeahAbrahams/EduTask-Manager/README.md

 - API routing and controllers
 - Database schemas and data handling
 - Request validation and error handling
-- Integration with the frontend

 **Frontend:**
-The frontend interface was generated entirely using AI-assisted tools based on textual instructions.
+The frontend interface was generated entirely using AI-assisted based on textual instructions.
 The code provides a functional UI.
-The frontend logic was scaffolded using AI to focus on backend architecture and full-stack integration
+The frontend logic was scaffolded using AI to focus on backend architecture and practice proper and professional use of AI.

 This demonstrates:
 - Ability to integrate backend with a working frontend